 Come south!
 Cam Sur!
 Caramoan!

-Barangay Sabang in the town of San Jose, Camarines Sur is the common jump-off point to Caramoan Islands.
-There are RoRo and trigger boats that leave every hour from 6AM to 11AM from Sabang going to Guijalo, Caramoan.
-Trigger boats charge P120 per passenger.
-However if you miss the last public RoRo or boat, you can hire a private boat en route to Guijalo.
-Range varies depending on the size of the boat and your haggling skill.
-A boat that can accommodate up to 16 persons can be rented from P2500-P3000.
+Catch a jeep, van or bus going to Sabang Port in Naga Central Terminal, fare is around P60-P100 one-way for a travel time of two hours.
+Sabang Port in the town of San Jose, Camarines Sur is the common jump-off point to Caramoan Islands.
+There are RoRo and trigger boats that leave every hour from 6AM to 11AM from Sabang to Guijalo Port of Caramoan, fare is P120 per passenger.
+If you miss the last public boat, you can hire a private boat to Guijalo Port.
+Range varies depending on the size of the boat and your haggling skill but a boat that can accommodate up to 16 persons usually costs P2500-P3000.

 When it is low tide in Sabang, the boats couldn’t get near the shore, but the porters are there to carry passengers on their backs.
 They charge P10 per passenger.

-Land trips direct to Caramoan from Naga are available only during good weather, and catching these trips need some luck as the trips are limited.
-Naga to Caramoan takes five hours by public jeepney and the fare is at P250 per passenger, while Goa to Caramoan takes four hours at P200 per passenger.
+Land trips direct to Caramoan from Naga are available only during good weather.
+Naga to Caramoan takes five hours by public jeepney or bus, fare is at P230 per passenger, Goa to Caramoan takes four hours at P200 per passenger.

 Another alternative, which is unknown to many is to go to Virac, Catanduanes and catch a two-hour boat going to Caramoan.
 This route is easier compared to Naga.
-Cebu Pacific flies directly from Manila to Virac.
+Philippine Airlines and Cebu Pacificc fly directly from Manila to Virac.

 The town has a lot of hotels and inns to choose from for those tourists who prefer staying indoor.
 But for more adventurous type, camping in one of the islands is a cheap and fun way of experiencing Caramoan.

-Here are the hotels, inns and lodges in the area:
+Here’s the list of hotels, inns and lodges in Caramoan:

 - Rex Tourist Inn